What is Managed IT Support?

 Adhoc IT support is when you call for help when you need it.
-This means the only time an MSP is working on your systems is when you are paying them to do so.
+This means the only time an IT Company works on your systems is when you are paying them.
 This is “Reactive IT Support”.
 And when something is reactive, the problem has already occurred.

 Block hours are an extension of ad-hoc support.
-When you buy block hours you are committing to purchasing a pre-determined amount of hours.
+When you buy block hours, you commit to purchasing a pre-determined number of hours.
 So if you buy 100 hours, you are committing to spending the money whether you use them or not.

 And block hours don’t have any real value unless they are used in time increments that might be too small for your needs but too large for your budget.

 Block hours can be used to proactively manage your IT, but if a problem takes longer than anticipated, you could be up for a bigger bill than you expected.